enrightc/The-Gourmet-Cake-Club/README.md

   - Navigate to any page with multiple sections.
   - Click on a link in the fixed navigation bar to jump to a specific section.
 - investigation and Solution:
   - Added padding to the top of the container.
 Now when the user clociks the links the relevant headings are visible.
+    - - Investigation and Solution:
+  - Padding space was added to thhe top of the crcipe container.
+This created space so that when the "jump to recipe" button is clicked the titles are now visible.

 # Technology

 ## Languages Used:
-- HTML
-- CSS
+- HTML: Employed for organising and presenting the site content.
+- CSS: Utilised for the styling and layout of the site.

 # Frameworks, Libraries and Programs Used
 - Bootstrap (version 4.1)